How the 3D Printing Hardware Market is Evolving in 202022 October 2019

 The fast growth of HP Multi Jet Fusion

 MJF entered the market in 2016, when HP publicly unveiled its move into 3D printing and launched its first polymer 3D printer.
 Since then, MJF has become one of the fastest-growing polymer 3D printing processes.
 More than 10 million parts are said to have been produced using HP’s MJF 3D printers in 2018.

 MJF, which belongs to a powder bed fusion family like SLS, has advantages when it comes to dimensional accuracy and material properties, making it possible to print high tolerance parts that are superior in both strength and flexibility.

-HP is committed to advancing MJF technology.
-Earlier this year, it launched a Jet Fusion 5200 Series.
+HP is committed to advancing MJF technology .
+Last year, it launched a Jet Fusion 5200 Series.
 This new Series expands upon HP’s existing MJF portfolio, which also includes the Jet Fusion 300/500 Series for functional prototyping and the Jet Fusion 4200 Series for short runs and production.
 The new 3D printer series adds to the portfolio, offering a solution for volume production.